nlesc-nano/ceiba-cli/docs/report.rst

    # Pattern to search for the input files (default "inputs*json")
    input: "inputs*json"

+   # Pattern to search for the optimized molecular geometry
+   geometry: "geometry*xyz"

    # The data to report is not associated to a job (default False)
    is_standalone: True